 Returned to Melbourne, Richmond was beaten a length in the Victoria Derby on soft ground by Robin Hood, who, in breaking his maiden status, credited the great Etienne de Mestre with his first training success in a classic.
 Despite that defeat, the stable retained high hopes that Richmond could win the Melbourne Cup, run that year for the first time on what was to become the traditional Tuesday.
 Tom Hales was unable to make the 6 st. 3lb of his handicap and Jellett gave the mount instead to the lightweight Williams.
 Although Richmond ran a gallant second to Wollomai – beaten a couple of lengths – to the end of his days, Jellett regretted not declaring several pounds overweight and giving Hales the mount, convinced that the future champion would have made the difference.
 On the fourth day of the Flemington Spring Meeting, Richmond stepped out to win the weight-for-age Canterbury Plate (18f) rather easily from the redoubtable Maid of All Work, much to the chagrin of the St Albans confederacy.

 That Richmond failed to win in his three appearances during the Randwick fixture is now a matter of history, but the manner of his defeats hardly detracted from his reputation.
-Has there ever been a horse so unlucky to lose the St Leger as Richmond was on his day?
+Has there ever been a horse so unlucky to lose a St. Leger as Richmond was on his day?
 What business a mounted trooper had to be on the running track while a classic was being decided, was the question on everybody’s lips.
 A stray dog had wandered onto the course, and a somewhat slow-witted constable took up the chase, badly miscalculating the speed at which the St Leger field was descending upon him as it rounded the last turn.
-The trooper’s horse collided with both Richmond and Clifton, the result of which was that three horses fell and the trooper’s horse killed, although the constable himself and each of the jockeys escaped serious injury.
+The trooper’s horse collided with both Richmond and Clifton, the result of which was that three horses fell and the trooper’s horse was killed, although the constable himself and each of the jockeys escaped serious injury.

 Richmond stayed on his legs, and Hales still managed to conjure an incredible finishing burst from him down the centre of the course that saw the pair go under to Robin Hood by a head, with the Valetta colt a further head away third.
 It was nothing short of miraculous.
 Indeed, there were some near the finish who maintained Richmond never failed at all, and that because he finished so close to the judge’s box, the judge’s vision was obscured.
 It was the fastest St Leger run in the colonies up to that time.
 I might add that the trooper was eventually suspended and ordered to take off his uniform, but that hardly appeased those wealthy souls who had supported Richmond so heavily at even money.
 To them, it seemed just another instance of the bold outlaw, Robin Hood, again robbing the rich, albeit this time with the connivance of the authorities.

 Nothing daunted, Richmond’s band of followers supported him into favouritism for the Sydney Cup three days later, despite being burdened with 8 st. 5lb and giving age to most of his rivals.
-He could only manage fifth in the race won that year by the Etienne de Mestre-trained A. T. Robin Hood finished fourth in the contest, just a head in front of his great rival, but in receipt of 7lb.
+He could only manage fifth in the race won that year by the Etienne de Mestre-trained A. T. from Kingsborough and Neredah.
+Robin Hood finished fourth in the contest, just a head in front of his great rival, but in receipt of 7lb.
 A head separated the two horses again on the last day of the meeting when Hales, dictating in front on Richmond in a slowly-run A.J.C.
 Plate, Robin Hood came with a rush at the finish to collar him on the post, with Kingsborough scarcely a length away third.
 Robin Hood thus came away from that week having finished in front of Richmond, albeit by narrow and controversial margins, in all of their three meetings.
 It was a rather singular coincidence that each colt should have taken out both a Derby and St Leger with each sharing their spoils between Randwick and Flemington.

 Despite the absence of a monopoly on the classics, few doubted which of the colts was the better.
 After all, Richmond had been asked to race on no fewer than eighteen occasions during the season, yet had won nine, and failed to finish either first or second only once, that being in the Sydney Cup.
 Jellett had even intended to campaign his champion colt at the Adelaide Cup Meeting later in the year until lameness ultimately forced his scratching.
-Richmond proved a gold mine for Jellett during that season netting him £5,845 for his nine wins and thereby ensuring that he finished the season as leading owner.
+Richmond proved a gold mine for Jellett during that season netting him £5,845 for his nine wins and thereby ensuring that he finished the racing year as leading owner.
 It came as no surprise when the V.R.C. handicapper, Mr Barnard, allotted Richmond 8 st. 12lb for the Melbourne Cup – or two pounds more than Robin Hood when weights came out in mid-June.

 I began this chapter by observing how uncharacteristic it was of the St Albans stable to let a colt like Richmond slip through their hands.
 Curiously enough, the episode was repeated just a few seasons later with his younger brother, Bosworth, and Eli Jellett was again the lucky man.
-Herbert Power had purchased Bosworth as a foal for 600 guineas and had him trained at St Albans until Jellett stepped in and bought him as a tried horse for 1000 guineas.
-Many considered Bosworth well sold at that price, but he proved only little inferior to his older brother when in Jellett’s hands he won the both St Legers and the V.R.C.
-Town Plate as well as running placings in a Champion Stakes and Australian Cup.
+Herbert Power had purchased Bosworth as a foal for 600 guineas and had him trained at St. Albans until Jellett stepped in and bought him as a tried horse for 1000 guineas.
+Many considered Bosworth well sold at that price, but he proved just a little inferior to his older brother when in Jellett’s hands he won both St Legers and the V.R.C.
+Town Plate as well as running placings in a Champion Race and Australian Cup.
 Some sportsmen believed Bosworth should have beaten Savanaka in that Australian Cup but for the manner in which he fought his jockey, Billy Yeomans, from start to finish.

 The fact was that Jellett was prepared to pay big money for the best bloodstock with which to work; The Hook was a good example, being a half-brother to the Derby winners, Charon and Benvolio, while King of Clubs, a half-brother to Angler and Fishhook was another.
 Despite the Doncaster win both of these colts proved expensive failures.
 Although Eli Jellett would win the Adelaide Birthday Cup many years later with Royal Master, and the V.A.T.C.
 Autumn Cup with Lord Richmond, his most celebrated moments on the Turf came with those two full brothers out of The Fawn.
-Eli Jellett died in Melbourne in May 1911 at the age of 76; his will was proved at £17,088 – a sum that showed he hadn’t wasted his years on the Turf.
+Eli Jellett died in Geelong in May 1911 at the age of 76; his will was proved at £17,088 – a sum that showed his years on the Turf hadn’t been wasted.